 DIY Folding Mattress

 Got a sewing machine?
 You can make a mattress that you can fold for easy storage in a closet or trunk.
-This DIY project from French by Design is so surprisingly popular it almost broke Instagram.Continue to 3 of 9 below.
+This DIY project from French by Design has been so popular it almost broke Instagram.Continue to 3 of 9 below.

 03 of 09

 Moroccan-Inspired Floor Cushions

 It's no wonder Moroccan-inspired floor cushions are a small-space favorite.
 They are available in a wide range of sizes and shapes, which you can arrange into endless variations to create comfortable low-profile seating.
 Larger cushions, as shown here, make great day beds.
 They are available in many styles and sizes from Urban Outfitters, Anthropologie, Etsy, and World Market at prices ranging from $40 to $500.Continue to 4 of 9 below.

 04 of 09